Welcome to another quick oil painting tutorial. This is an older painting I did back around 2015 based on Kingfisher Bay, Fraser Island.

 Step 3 - Start Refining And Introducing More Color

 After creating a nice dark base for my painting, I start to introduce more color and light to the scene.
+I use a combination of Naples Yellow and Cadmium Red.

 I am using bold strokes with a very loaded brush.
 This creates a variance in texture which contrasts nicely against the darker and softer areas.